onthebusiness/harelang.org/content/tutorials/introduction.md

       	};
       };
   details: |
-      Any type can be an error type by simply adding the "!" suffix to its declaration, such as the `invalid` type in the sample code.
+      Any type can be an error type by simply adding the "!" prefix to its declaration, such as the `invalid` type in the sample code.
 This allows it to be used with the error propagation operator, `?`, but does not do anything else.